The risk nobody's talking about

 Where most businesses sit right now

-AI CAPABILITY → HUMAN JUDGMENT CALIBRATION → Two years ago.
-Safe but falling behind.
-Most companies now.
-Powerful tools.
-No calibrated oversight.
-THE TARGET AI deployed AND managed with organised instinct.
-Understands AI deeply.
+AI CAPABILITY → HUMAN JUDGMENT CALIBRATION → Two years ago Most companies now THE TARGET Understands deeply.
 Hasn't deployed.
-Rare. the journey

 What "correct but incomplete" looks like